 A requirement exists for an original marriage certificate.
 The jurisdiction in which your marriage occurred issues these certificates.
 This helps ensure that the Courts legally end the correct marriage.
 We also require a photo of the spouse who has not retained us to apply for the desk divorce.
 Again, this ensures correct service on the right person and assures the courts the person is aware of the divorce proceeding.

 Know Your Rights In A Desk Divorce

 We do not advocate creating disputes where there are none.
 It is very important, for divorcing couples to know their legal rights.
 If you decide to proceed to with an uncontested divorce, know which rights and obligations apply to you, then make your decision.

 We strongly encourage clients to enter into a separation agreement prior to completing the desk divorce.
 There are two reasons for this.
 First, if at some point someone changes their mind during the one year living separate, it is better to have a written agreement in place.
 Second, not all issues are specifically set out in an uncontested divorce.
-It is better to have a detailed separation agreement in place so that there can be no future issue raised.
+A better solution includes a detailed separation agreement so that the other party no longer is in a position to raise additional issues.

 Flat Rate Fees

 Call us now to learn about our flat rate fees.
 Uncontested divorces do not have to be costly.
-There is a slightly higher cost for uncontested divorces where children are involved.
+Uncontested divorces in marriages including children cost a little more.
 This is due to the extra work required for satisfy the court that there are no outstanding issues with respect to the children as between the parents.
 If you cannot locate your ex, you may need a substitutional service order.
 This is an additional court application and is not included in our flat rate fee.

+Get the help you need when you need it.
 To schedule a consultation with a member of our divorce law team to start your uncontested divorce, please contact our experienced team at Kahane Law Office.
-You can reach us in Calgary at 403-225-8810 or toll-free at 1-877-225-8817, or email us directly here.
+You can reach us in Calgary at 403-225-8810 or Edmonton via our toll-free at 1-877-225-8817, or email us directly here.